-3 Credits.
-Intended for students who want to learn how to implement an advanced Windows Server 2012 R2 infrastructure, as well as those individuals seeking Microsoft certification.
-Maps to the Microsoft 414 exam, and needed to attain an MCSA: Server Infrastructure certification.
-(PR: IT 217 and CO: IT 222 and IT 223)
+(Spring Only) 3 Credits.
+Intended for students who want to learn how to implement an advanced server infrastructure, as well as those individuals seeking Microsoft certification.
+Maps to the Microsoft 414 exam, and needed to attain an MCSE: Cloud platform and infrastructure certification.
+(PR: IT 217) (CO: IT 222 and IT 223)